open-constructs/projen-pipelines/API.md

 public createAssetUpload(): void
 ```

+Creates a job to upload assets to AWS as part of the pipeline.

 ##### `createDeployment` <a name="createDeployment" id="projen-pipelines.GithubCDKPipeline.createDeployment"></a>

 ```typescript
 public createDeployment(stage: DeploymentStage): void
 ```

+Creates a job to deploy the CDK application to AWS.

 ###### `stage`<sup>Required</sup> <a name="stage" id="projen-pipelines.GithubCDKPipeline.createDeployment.parameter.stage"></a>

 - *Type:* <a href="#projen-pipelines.DeploymentStage">DeploymentStage</a>

+The deployment stage to create.

 ---